Read more about InAlienable.Support Quixote Center’s InAlienable program!

 A few more details worth adding, or some of the ways Trump has gutted legal immigration...

 “Merit-based” visa reform: Trump has proposed a rewriting visa requirements in order to flip the family and employment percentages discussed in this segment.
-The was put forth as a “merit based” immigration reform, which would keep the number of green cards issued each year the same, but change the priorities.
+The proposal was put forth as a “merit based” immigration reform, which would keep the number of green cards issued each year the same, but change the priorities.
 It is not likely to ever get approved by congress as it would eliminate some family proposals, such as eliminating green cards for the parents of a U.S. citizen.
 The chart below shows the changes proposed.

 Diversity Lottery changes: As discussed in the program, the diversity lottery is set up for countries that have low levels of immigration to the United States.
 People can place their name forward with the hope of winning a chance to get a green card.
 50,000 slots are available, millions of people try every year - indeed, 1.2 million people from Egypt applied last year.
 The chances of getting a green card this way are slim.
 But Trump made it harder to even try.
-The State Department now before they even enter the lottery.
+The State Department now requires people to have a valid passport before they even enter the lottery.
 While this may seem reasonable, getting a passport is not easy in many places, and adds a level to expense to this process that could prove prohibitive for some people.
 Given the slim odds of getting a visa this way, many people would logically wait to expend that money until they find out the results.
 Not any more.

 Public charge rule changes: In August, the administration extended new rules that will make it harder for people to get visas and green cards, but reinterpreting the “public charge” restrictions on admittance to the United States.
-We wrote a on this last month.
+We wrote a background piece on this last month.
 It will make it harder for lower income people to come to the United States, and/or become permanent residence.

 Restricting grounds for seeking asylum: The Trump administration has done a great deal to restrict the ability of people to seek asylum in this country - which is, of course, perfectly legal!!!
 Some of the restrictions include:

-Disallowing asylum for with violence.
+Disallowing asylum for people whose family members are threatened with violence.

 Refugee cap at lowest point, pretty much ever.
 The refugee cap was 120,000 persons in 2016.
 Last year Trump lowered it to 30,000 (from 45,000 the year before.
-For 2020, .
+For 2020, they are considering lowering it even further.

 Comments